alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 *Or maybe*, says another voice, *maybe you weren't pushing yourself enough, and now you are.
 Do you believe in growth through adversity or not?*

 *I do.
 I really do.
-That doesn't mean I can't push myself too much.*
+That doesn't mean I can't push myself too hard.*

 \*\*\*
 {: .centered }

 Graduate school demands you to be excellent.

-Although anybody can apply for graduate school, not everybody can get in.
+Although anybody can apply for graduate school, not all applicants will get in.
 Based on [these two](https://www.cs.cmu.edu/~harchol/gradschooltalk.pdf) [sources](http://graddecision.org/) and conversations with other grad students, here are the implicit requirements for top CS programs.